sansugupta/JITPS/README.md

 ## Conclusion

-The monitoring stack on the `poc-odooswfjips` cluster provides a robust solution for observability, covering metrics, logs, traces, and alerts.
+The monitoring stack on the `po*************ps` cluster provides a robust solution for observability, covering metrics, logs, traces, and alerts.
 The dynamic provisioning approach simplifies storage management, while the automated deployment script ensures consistency and repeatability.
 The stack is now fully operational, monitoring applications in the `odoo`, `keycloak`, and `jips` namespaces, with secure external access via Ingress and TLS.

-For further assistance, contact the JIPS SRE Team - Sanskar Gupta (Sanskar.gupta@alyssum.global).
+For further assistance, contact the JIPS SRE Team - Sanskar Gupta (Sanskargupta966@gmail).